seif57/Smart-brain/README.md

 # Smart-brain Will detect Faces IN Your Picture
+1.Clone this repo

-1.Run npm install
+2.Run npm install

-2.Run npm start
+3.Run npm start